danielalexis/Guides/Databases/MongoDB/SetupServer/README.md

-# Install MongoDB on a VPS
+# Install MongoDB on a Server
 ---------
 # Install all the packages